PX4/PX4-user_guide/en/telemetry/ark_microhard_serial.md

 ## Connecting

 ### Vehicle Radio

-Connect the vehicle radio to the flight controller `TELEM1` port (any free serial port can be used).
+Connect the vehicle radio to the flight controller `TELEM1` port.
 A Pixhawk-standard 6 pin JST GH telemetry cable is supplied for this purpose.

 The radio can be powered by the telemetry cable if the output power is set to less than 100mW.